anbepa/openai-testing-agent-demo/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](frontend/LICENSE)

-This monorepo demonstrates how you can use OpenAI's CUA model and [computer use tool](https://platform.openai.com/docs/guides/tools-computer-use) to automate frontend testing.
-It uses [Playwright](https://playwright.dev) to spin up a browser instance and navigate to the web app to be tested.
-The CUA model then follows the provided test case and executes actions on the interface until the test case is done.
+This monorepo demonstrates how you can use Google's Gemini API to generate Playwright test scripts from natural language descriptions.
+The backend sends the user prompt to Gemini and returns executable Playwright code.

 The repo contains three applications that work together:

 - **frontend** – Next.js web interface used to configure tests and watch them run.
-- **cua-server** – Node service that communicates with the OpenAI CUA model and drives Playwright to interact in a browser with the sample app.
+- **gemini-server** – Node service that sends the instructions to Gemini and returns Playwright code.
 - **sample-test-app** – Example e‑commerce site used as an example app to test by the agent.

 ![screenshot](./screenshot.jpg)